Resonant Electron-Plasmon Interactions in Drifting Electron Gas: The Quantum Hydrodynamic Model

 in which $\Gamma$ is the gamma function.
-Note that the isothermal EoS is not the only choice and for fast processes the adiabatic EoS \cite{elak} may be employed.
-However, for illustrative simplified purpose we have chosen to use the isothermal electron EoS in current model.
+Note that the isothermal EOS is not the only choice, whereas, for fast processes the adiabatic EOS \cite{elak} should be applicable.
+However, for simplicity, we have chosen to use the isothermal electron EOS in current model which is based on Thomas-Fermi model \cite{dya1,dya2}.
 The kinetic correction has been studied in many recent literature \cite{michta,akbhd,sm,mold1,moldabekov,haas2016} and for electron gas with arbitrary degeneracy at finite temperature may be written as \cite{haas2016}

 where, $\mu_0$ is the equilibrium chemical potential.
-It is well known that the quantum hydrodynamic model (\ref{gs}) can be readily transformed \cite{manfredi} to the following Schr\"{o}dinger-Poisson system using the Madelung transformations \cite{madelung}
+In the limit $\mu_0=0$, we have $\gamma=1/3$.
+The quantum hydrodynamic model (\ref{gs}) may be transformed \cite{manfredi} to the following Schr\"{o}dinger-Poisson system using the Madelung transformations \cite{madelung}

+where ${\cal N} =\sqrt{n(x,t)}\exp[iS(x,t)/\hbar\sqrt{\gamma}]$ is the state-function characterizing spatiotemporal evolution of the collective electron excitations with ${\cal N}{\cal N^*}=n(x,t)$ being the number density and $v(x,t)=(1/m)\partial S(x,t)/\partial x$ the electron fluid velocity.
+Also, $n_0$ represents the equilibrium electron gas number density.
+We will use the coupled system, (\ref{sp}), to study the interaction of an electron drift with collective excitations we call quasiparticles, hereafter.
+Let us assume the electrons drifting at constant fluid velocity, $v$.
+Using the form ${\cal N} =\sqrt{n(x,t)}\exp[iS(x,t)/\hbar\sqrt{\gamma}]$ in (\ref{sp}) and by separation of real and imaginary parts, one arrives at the following relations